Kav-K/GPTDiscord/README.md

 # Recent Notable Updates

 - **ChatGPT API Integration** - The ChatGPT API has been released and our bot is now fully integrated with it!
 Change to model to one of the ChatGPT turbo models with `/system settings`, or include the model as a param in your `/gpt converse`, `/gpt ask`, etc requests!
-The two currently available ChatGPT models are `gpt-3.5-turbo` and `gpt-3.5-turbo-0301`
+The two currently available ChatGPT models are `gpt-3.5-turbo` and `gpt-3.5-turbo-0301`.
+This change is very experimental, so we're looking for your feedback and input on what you think of the new model's performance, especially for search and indexing functionality.

 - **AI-Assisted Google Search** - Use GPT3 to browse the internet, you can search the internet for a query and GPT3 will look at the top websites for you automatically and formulate an answer to your query!
 You can also ask follow-up questions, this is kinda like BingGPT, but much better lol!
 <p align="center"/>